It Didn’t Have to Happen!

 Then you can distort them as much as you please.

-Find and fix the root causes of accidents, incidents, near-misses, and audit findings.
+Find and fix the root causes of accidents, precursor incidents, near-misses, and audit findings.

-The first measure of the effective of the system IS NOT a reduced accident rate (although this will come along quickly enough).
+The first measure of the system’s effectiveness IS NOT a reduced accident rate (although this will come along quickly enough).
 The first measure of success is an increased rate of finding and implementing effective corrective actions.

-Management needs to demand that people properly using the system to investigate problems, find their root causes, identify effective fixes, and get them implements.
+Management needs to demand that people properly use the system to investigate problems, find their root causes, identify effective fixes, and get them implemented.
 If management doesn’t demand this, it won’t happen.